bbmokhtari/django-translations/docs/reference/languages.rst

       from translations.languages import _get_all_languages

-      # get the supported languages
+      # get all the languages
       languages = _get_all_languages()

       print(languages)